DEPARTMENT OF SOCIOLOGY

 ► About us

-Join us for our department’s Fall Lecture Series, where scholars at UA and across the region share innovations in teaching and research.
-All are welcome to these events, which will be held in Olin 276 from 12-1:30pm.
+Join us for our department’s Spring Lecture Series, where scholars at UA and across the region share innovations in teaching and research.
+All are welcome to these events!
+Please check back for times and locations.

 Questions or suggestions?
 Email Dr. Frech at email@example.com